 And now we come to the truly fascinating – even thrilling – band that I have come to respect as the brutal belt, and soon you will see why.
 Remember Genesis shown above?
 Yes, well, this is where I plucked him from.
 Or almost.
 For by sheer chance, with my first sorte into The Maiden Slab I managed to cut out a slice located at the exact point that the pure white band made actual contact with the brutal belt.
 For there it is; the actual point of contact in the Contact Metamorphism.
 How’s that for an auspicious start to my Collection Series Marble Sculpture?
 Yes, you can clearly see the magma, in the form of chert, floating around in still liquefied marble/magma soup.

 So, let’s take a look at the aptly named brutal belt, and what became of it as I worked my way through The Maiden Slab, for stone such as this I have not encountered since, as it came from the very roof of the quarry and such material is often simply junked these days, as was the case with this slab – until I came along.

 And that just about concludes my post regarding the stone I have come to love and adore as Colorado Yule, is now, let’s all practice our new word for the day.

-Just, please don’t expect me to use the term regarding my Collection Series Marble Sculpture, as it wasn’t even a word, as far as I was concerned and I had never heard or read it anywhere at the time I carved it.
+Just, please don’t expect me to use the term regarding my Collection Series Marble Sculpture, as far as I was concerned, I had never heard or read the word anywhere in regard to Yule up until very recently.
 Perhaps the term will arise here on martincooney.com sometime soon in the near future when I get my hands of some of the new marble waste, and we’ll see what that produces, but so far, everything you see carved by these hands on this website is 100 percent pure reclaimed and once formally rejected marble from a quarrying operation bankrupted (like so many) a hundred years ago.

 ~ ~ ~